Concepts

 Liquidation Loan-to-Value (LLTV)

 The Liquidation Loan-to-Value (LLTV) is the maximum LTV a position can reach before it becomes eligible for liquidation.
-It is a fixed, immutable parameter for each market, chosen from a DAO-approved list at the time of creation.
+It is a fixed, immutable parameter for each market, chosen from a governance-approved list at the time of creation.

 The rule is simple and absolute: If LTVLLTV, the position can be liquidated.